vuejs/test-utils-docs/src/guide/conditional-rendering.md

 })
 ```

-If `get` does not find an element matching the selector, it will raise an error, and your test will fail.
+If `get` does not return an element matching the selector, it will raise an error, and your test will fail.

 ## Using `find` and `exists`

-`get` works great for asserting elements do exist, because it throws an error when it can't find an element, you can't use it to assert elements don't exist.
+`get` works for asserting elements do exist, because it throws an error when it can't find an element, you can't use it to assert elements don't exist.
 For this, we can use `find` and `exists`.
-This next tests asserts that if `admin` is `false` (which is it by default), the admin link is not present:
+The next test asserts that if `admin` is `false` (which is it by default), the admin link is not present:

 ```js
 test('does not render an admin link', () => {